Meet Nebraska Animal Medical And Emergency Center’s Veterinarians

-Nebraska Animal Medical Center’s staff is what makes our hospital great.
+Nebraska Animal Medical And Emergency Center’s staff is what makes our hospital great.
 We would like you to meet them.

 Dr. Kent Forney

-Dr. Kent H. Forney earned his bachelor of science degree from the University of Nebraska in 1979 and his doctor of veterinary medicine from Iowa State University in 1984.
-In 1985, Dr. Forney moved “home” to Alliance, Nebraska, where he practiced in a mixed-animal practice until his move to Lincoln in April 1987 to open Forney Animal Center, now NAMC.
+Dr. Kent H. Forney earned his bachelor of science degree from the University of Nebraska in 1979 and his Doctor of Veterinary Medicine from Iowa State University in 1984.
+In 1985, Dr. Forney moved “home” to Alliance, Nebraska, where he practiced in a mixed-animal practice.
+He and his wife, Shelley, moved to Lincoln in April 1987 to open Forney Animal Center, now NAMC.

 Dr. Forney is a member of AAHA, the AVMA, and the NVMA, where he served on the board of directors.
 He is also a past member of the Nebraska Board of Health.
-Dr. Forney currently serves as a director for the Nebraska Game and Parks Commission, is on the board for National Pheasants Forever, and is involved with the National Games and Parks Foundation.
+Dr. Forney has served as a director for the Nebraska Game and Parks Commission, is on the board for National Pheasants Forever, and is involved with the National Games and Parks Foundation.

-His special interests include nutrition, dentistry, dermatology, radioiodine treatment for hyperthyroid cats, and surgery.
+His special companion animal interests include nutrition, dentistry, dermatology, radioiodine treatment for hyperthyroid cats, and general surgery.
 Dr. Forney enjoys spending time with his family, hunting, fishing, and speaking to various groups, schools, and organizations.
-Dr Forney and his wife, Shelley, have three sons, Adam, Eric, and Shane, and pet family members, Lexi the black Labrador retriever and Bear the Yorkshire terrier.
+Dr. Forney and his wife, Shelley, have three sons, Adam, Eric, and Shane, a grandson, Kingston, and pet family members, Ollie, a yellow Labrador retriever, and Sophie, a Yorkshire Terrier.

-Dr. Forney completed intensive classroom training, as well as hands-on training regarding the use and safety of administering radioiodine (I-131) to treat hyperthyroid cats.
-Following training and on-site inspections, Dr. Forney became licensed by the state of Nebraska to treat hyperthyroid cats in Nebraska at Nebraska Animal Medical Center.
+Dr. Forney received intensive classroom training, as well as hands-on training regarding the use and safety of administering radioiodine (I-131) to treat hyperthyroid cats.
+Following training and on-site inspections, Dr. Forney became licensed by the state of Nebraska to treat hyperthyroid cats in Nebraska at Nebraska Animal Medical And Emergency Center.

 Dr. Carrie Frey